|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The General Notes Record contains special notes, comments or instructions on different data fields, such as customer number, vendor number, order number, product code, contact name, and PO number.
 Procedure DB17 is used to add, change (modify), query and delete a General Notes Record.
 Dynamic linking to these special notes or comments is easily done by pressing function key F7 on the data entry screen where the word "NOTES" appears.
 The primary key of the General Notes Record is the Record-Type code, Note-ID and Code-No.

 This Database Control System is required to support any of the online accounting modules by Legler Systems in a multi-user environment.
 The DBS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
-A Micro Focus cobol compiler is used to generate the DBS executable programs for personal computers.
-Each DB end-user procedure shown on the Database Control menu corresponds to a separate application program.
+A Micro Focus cobol compiler is used to generate the DBS executable programs for personal computers using 32-bit or 64-bit addressing.
+Each DB end-user procedure shown on the Database Control System Menu corresponds to a separate application program.

-The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for any version of MS Windows, (2) DBS Procedure Manual and (3) online Help File.
-The technical DBS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.
+The DB System software cost is identified in the Software Price Sheet and includes: (1) DBS executable programs for the Microsoft Windows environment, (2) DBS Procedure Manual and (3) online Help File.
+The technical DBS Systems Manual and DBS source programs with common Copy members in the ANSI COBOL language can be purchased separately.

-To request sample database reports and screen formats, General Information Manual or a free working demo of this DB System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample database reports and screen formats or a free working demo of this user-friendly DB System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, CA.